ekomi-ltd/eKomi-integration-magento-2/README.md

 -   Exclude Products: Comma separated product IDs/SKUs which should be excluded.

--   Smart Check: Enable this if you have Smart Check widget on order success page.

 -   Save the configuration

 > Note: Plugin will only be enabled if shop credentials are valid.